cilium/cilium/Documentation/network/bgp-control-plane.rst

 ========================

 BGP Control Plane provides a way for Cilium to advertise routes to connected routers by using the `Border Gateway Protocol`_ (BGP).
-BGP Control Plane makes Pod networks and/or Services of type ``LoadBalancer`` reachable from outside the cluster for environments that support BGP.
+BGP Control Plane makes Pod networks and/or Services reachable from outside the cluster for environments that support BGP.
 Because BGP Control Plane does not program the :ref:`datapath <ebpf_datapath>`, do not use it to establish reachability within the cluster.